bbatsov/metaredux/_posts/2024-02-10-the-state-of-flycheck-alive-and-kicking.md

 ---

-[Flycheck](https://www.flycheck.org) has been one of my favorite Emacs packages ever since it was released 10 years ago.
+[Flycheck](https://www.flycheck.org) has been one of my favorite Emacs packages ever since it was released almost 12 years ago.
 I love writing clean idiomatic code, I love the help that lint tools provide with this, and I wasn't particularly happy with the "tried and true" Flymake back in the day.
 When I came across the Flycheck I was really impressed by its feature set, amazing documentation, very clean codebase and excellent test coverage.
 All of this was somewhat uncommon for Emacs packages circa 2014.

 Unfortunately, after [the departure of the original Flycheck author Sebastian Wiesner](https://github.com/flycheck/flycheck/issues/1177), the project lost some of its early momentum.
 Sebastian was a great Emacs hacker and a great maintainer and it's not easy to fill in his shoes.